thr Battle of Plassey

 The Treaty of Allahabad

-- Robert Clive concluded two important treaties at Allahabad in August 1765
+- Robert Clive concluded two important treaties at Allahabad in Aug 1765 with

 - Shah Alam II agreed to granting farman of diwani of Bengal, Bihar and Orissa to the East India Company in lieu of an annual payment of Rs 26 lakh

-- military defence, police, and administration of justice power went to East India Company
+- Military defence, police, and administration of justice power of Bengal, Bihar and Orissa went to East India Company.

 Dual Government in Bengal (1765-72)